haskell/haskell-language-server/docs/features.md

 Provided by: `hls-eval-plugin`

 Evaluates code blocks in comments with a click.
+A code action is also provided.
 [Tutorial](https://github.com/haskell/haskell-language-server/blob/master/plugins/hls-eval-plugin/README.md).

 ![Eval Demo](../plugins/hls-eval-plugin/demo.gif)